miconda/wsctl/README.md

 For websocket secure connections (wss), by default it skips server's TLS certificate verification.
 To enforce certificate verification add the command line option '--insecure=false'.

-The http url for Origin header can be set with option '--origin=...'.
+The HTTP URL for Origin header can be set with option '--origin=...'.

 The websocket subprotocol can be set with option '--protocol=...'.
+Default is 'sip'.

 ## Data Templates